 Beware of AGEs

-Unable to diagnose the disease early
+Impossible to diagnose the disease early

-Metabolism of copper to prevent disease
+Copper metabolism to prevent disease

-Foods containing vitamin E and B12
+Foods containing vitamins E and B12

 Let's talk about the AGEs…